-The German watch brand will soon start selling its new Marcello C Hydrox (ref.
-2024.2K) diving watch.
-Unlike many “lifestyle divers” currently offered by more established brands that shouldn’t go lower than 100 meters, this one is rated for depths of up to 300 meters and coming in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)
+Marcello C will soon start selling its new Hydrox Automatik (ref.
+2024.2K) diving tool.
+Unlike many “lifestyle divers” currently offered by more established brands that shouldn’t go lower than 100 meters, this one is rated for depths of up to 300 meters and comes in a modestly sized (at least, for a diver) body, which is available both in pure stainless steel and in more visually impressive PVD-treated steel (pictured above.)

 With its water resistance rating of 30 ATM, this new Hydrox collection is not only suitable for serious diving adventures but may also serve as a nice everyday beater for a person leading an active life thanks to its relatively low price and elegant styling.
 Well, it has its share of disadvantages, too.

 Actually, this is not the first Marcello C that looks like a rip-off.
 Their other divers, the Tridente and Nettuno series, are basically copied from the famous Rolex Submariner line.

-The Germans plan to power the watch with the usual ETA 2824-2 automatic caliber (the same movement powers the recently presented Archimede SportTaucher 300M Automatic Diver,) which is both accurate and reliable (just don’t expect fancy complications or high-end upgrades to main components here,) and their build quality will almost surely be very high, even compared to “Swiss Made” models in the same price range.
+The Germans plan to power the Hydrox with the usual ETA 2824-2 automatic caliber (the same movement powers the recently presented Archimede SportTaucher 300M Automatic Diver,) which is both accurate and reliable (just don’t expect fancy complications or high-end upgrades to main components here,) and their build quality will almost surely be high, even compared to “Swiss Made” models in the same price range.